 - Best if: Used for sautéing and searing which diminishes any visual imperfections and reduces the amount of fat and blood.
 Can also be made into mousses or pâtés.

-Generally hard to get, because of it's considered to be of lower quality, smaller, with significantly more veins and blemishes.
+Generally hard to get, because it's considered to be of lower quality, smaller, with significantly more veins and blemishes than other types of foie gras.
 It is usually made commercially into emulsions, like pâtés and mousses, and is hard to find retail (since most people prefer higher grades for home cooking).